PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ## The Multi-threading Render Passes Sample

-Given two or more render passes we can record them separately in multiple threads.
+If we have two or more render passes we can record them separately in different threads.

-Note that in order to achieve a good improvement the workload must be similiar for all the passes so that all the threads receive equal amounts of work.
-In this sample the same scene is rendered once for each render pass but from different view points.
+Note that in order to achieve a significant improvement the workload must be similiar for all the passes, so that all the threads receive equal amounts of work.
+In this sample the same scene is rendered once for each render pass but from different viewpoints.

 The way to use multi-threading with multiple render passes is to create a separate primary level command buffer for each of them.
 In this case command buffers can be recorded independently and then submitted to the queue all at once using ``vkQueueSubmit``.

-When using this method for multi-threading, general recommendations should be taken into account (see [Multi-threaded-recording](https://github.com/KhronosGroup/Vulkan-Samples/blob/master/samples/performance/command_buffer_usage/command_buffer_usage_tutorial.md#Multi-threaded-recording)).
+When using this method for multi-threading, general recommendations should still be taken into account (see [Multi-threaded-recording](https://github.com/KhronosGroup/Vulkan-Samples/blob/master/samples/performance/command_buffer_usage/command_buffer_usage_tutorial.md#Multi-threaded-recording)).

 This sample shows the difference between recording both render passes into a single command buffer in one thread and using the method described above.